Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 1. Preheat oven to 325 F.

-2. Slice mushrooms into large pieces (do not chop into small pieces, as the mushrooms will shrink) and arrange on a baking sheet
+2. Coarsely slice mushrooms (do not chop into small pieces, as the mushrooms will shrink) and arrange on a baking sheet.

 3. Drizzle with olive oil and lemon juice.